When was the Manchester Arena attack?

 “From scribbled notes on scraps of paper to beautiful paintings and poems – everything that was left in St Ann’s Square is an important part in the story of what happened here.
 I am honoured that Manchester Art Gallery will be the permanent home of the archive and am pleased we can use technology to give the public access to these items.”

-– Amanda Wallace, deputy director of Manchester Art Gallery
+– Amanda Wallace, Senior Operational Lead, Manchester Art Gallery

 The research programme of the project has received funding from the University of Manchester and the British Academy.